fiatinsight/synapse_content/README.md

 end
 ```

-## Dependencies

-The engine supplies minimally formatted output so that you can influence designs within your main application.
-It includes dependencies for [simple_form](https://github.com/plataformatec/simple_form), [trix-rails](https://github.com/kylefox/trix), [audited](https://github.com/collectiveidea/audited), [recaptcha](https://github.com/ambethia/recaptcha), [meta-tags](https://github.com/kpumuk/meta-tags), and [activestorage-validator](https://github.com/aki77/activestorage-validator).
-It requires that you've set up [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html#setup) in your main app.
-It also requires a `Tokenable` concern (i.e., generating a `token` on a create callback) for models to handle tokenization.

-It assumes&mdash;but doesn't require&mdash;that you're using Bootstrap and [fiat_ui](https://github.com/fiatinsight/fiat_ui), as well as [fiat_notifications](https://github.com/fiatinsight/fiat_notifications).

-> Note: A `User` class is currently required by the `mention_users` method on the `Comment` model.
-This assumes, too, that `fiat_notifications` is installed, which will eventually be a dependency for this gem.

 ## Content types

-This engine supplies a variety of content types that can be invoked in custom configurations to do whatever you need.
+This package supplies a variety of content types that can be invoked in custom configurations to do whatever you need.
 There are some guiding ideas, though, that'll help to implement the available resources better.

 ### Pages and articles